Arun08-96/Backorder-project/README.md

 * `False Negative (FN)` : Model incorrectly predicted that the product will not go backorder when the demand is present.This will lead to customer loss.

+ROC Curve The Receiver Operating Characteristic (ROC) curve is a graphical method that measures the true positive rate (y-axis) against the false positive rate (x-axis).
+The benefit to the ROC curve:

+We can visualize how the binary classification model compares to randomly guessing We can calculate AUC (Area Under the Curve), which is a method to compare models (perfect classification = 1).
+We could use the ROC curve and pick a threshold for classification that corresponds to the point on the line for our desired balance between the true positive rate and false positive rate.